 In Year 8 students build on what they already know and are introduced to new topics.
 They also learn how to talk about events in the past and in the future.
 They continue to work on improving listening, speaking, reading and writing skills.
 In Year 9 further topics and more complex vocabulary and structures are included.

-Students are expected to continue with foreign languages at GCSE or AS/A2 and we naturally encourage that.
+Students are expected to continue with foreign languages at GCSE and A level and we naturally encourage that.
 The department takes pride in the high take-up and outstanding success rate of students at GCSE and Sixth Form level, which buck national trends.
 A number of our students go on to study languages at university each year.

 MFL at KS4